storacha/docs/src/pages/referral-terms.md

 ### 3.1 Types of Rewards:

-Two types of Rewards can be earned by participating the Program:
+Two types of Rewards can be earned by participating in the Program:

 - Storage credits (“Credits”) that can be applied to Lite/Medium or Business/Extra Spicy subscriptions
 - Loyalty points (“Racha Points”)